husain13-k/notes-app/README.md

 ## Run Project

-Open in IntelliJ and run:
+Open in IntelliJ or vscode and run:

 NotesAppApplication.java